Stefan Arestis | Jun 10, 2017 | 0

 #7 Are there any popular gay events in Indonesia?

-In addition, we also have the largest LGBT film festival in Asia called Q Film Festival organised by “Q-Munity”.
-It is an annual 9 days festival in Jakarta, going strong since 2002.
+We used to have the largest LGBT film festival in Asia called Q Film Festival, which started in 2002 as an annual 9 days festival in Jakarta, but it ended in 2017.

 #8 How do gay Indonesian men meet each other outside of Bali?